hcmarque/migration/README.md

 </p>

 # Poject breakdown:
-AD - Need Domain Controller;
-Network -
-Windows Server 2008 r2 -
-Microsoft SQL Server 2008 R2 to Microsoft Azure - to Azure SQL DB Application - Keep the same

 * Tools and technologies that you will use to migrate an existing set of web applications from on-premises to Azure:
  - Azure Migrate;
  - Azure Site Recovery;
- - Azure Data Migration;
+ - Azure Data Migration - Microsoft SQL Server 2008 R2 to Microsoft Azure - to Azure SQL DB
  - NSG for Segmentation;
+ - Keep the same Application.

 * Tools and technologies that you will use to migrate existing identities from on-premises to Azure:
 - AD - Need Domain Controller;